 There are indirect threats of invasive species as well.
 Invasive species can change the food web in an ecosystem by destroying or replacing native food sources.
 The invasive species may provide little to no food value for wildlife.
 Invasive species can also alter the abundance or diversity of species that are important habitat for native wildlife.
 Aggressive plant species like kudzu can quickly replace a diverse ecosystem with a monoculture of just kudzu.
 Additionally, some invasive species are capable of changing the conditions in an ecosystem, such as changing soil chemistry or the intensity of wildfires.

-Asian Carp: Asian carp are fast-growing, aggressive, and adaptable fish that are outcompeting native fish species for food and habitat in much of the mid-section of the United States.
+Invasive carp are fast-growing, aggressive, and adaptable fish that are outcompeting native fish species for food and habitat in much of the mid-section of the United States.
 The huge, hard-headed silver carp also pose a threat to boaters, as the fish can leap out of the water when startled by boat engines, often colliding with people and causing injuries.
-"Asian carp" is a catchall name for species of silver, bighead, grass, and black carp from Southeast Asia.
-Voracious filter feeders, Asian carp consume up to 20 percent of their body weight each day in plankton and can grow to more than 100 pounds.
+"Invasive carp" is a catchall name for species of silver, bighead, grass, and black carp from Southeast Asia.
+Voracious filter feeders, invasive carp consume up to 20 percent of their body weight each day in plankton and can grow to more than 100 pounds.

-Asian carp were imported to the United States in the 1970s to filter pond water in fish farms in Arkansas and quickly spread across the country.
+Invasive carp were imported to the United States in the 1970s to filter pond water in fish farms in Arkansas and quickly spread across the country.
 Flooding allowed them to escape and establish reproducing populations in the wild by the early 1980s.
-Asian carp are swiftly spreading northward up the Illinois River, and are now on the verge of invading the Great Lakes.
+Invasive carp are swiftly spreading northward up the Illinois River, and are now on the verge of invading the Great Lakes.
 Once established in an ecosystem they are virtually impossible to eradicate.
-Adult Asian carp have no natural predators in North America and females lay approximately half a million eggs each time they spawn.
+Adult invasive carp have no natural predators in North America and females lay approximately half a million eggs each time they spawn.

 A big problem with BMSBs so far is the infestation of people’s homes.
 The bugs begin to come indoors, searching for warm, protected areas when outside temperatures turn cooler in the fall.
 They don’t reproduce inside the home or cause structural damage, but their namesake odor, noisy flying, and teeming numbers can make the BMSB an extreme nuisance throughout the winter, especially on warmer days when they are more active.